 An abstract of your article is requested and will be published in the Wiley Online Library along with a pdf file of the article.
 The abstract will be freely available to all who visit the Wiley Online Library.

 Your introductory and concluding paragraphs need not summarize the entire content of the article in detail.
-INSIGHT is a less formal publication than the journal Systems EngineeringFocus on providing an introduction that draws in the reader (more like a magazine article) and a conclusion that reminds the reader what is most important about what you have said and perhaps suggests avenues for further exploration.
+INSIGHT is a less formal publication than the journal Systems Engineering.
+Focus on providing an introduction that draws in the reader (more like a magazine article) and a conclusion that reminds the reader what is most important about what you have said and perhaps suggests avenues for further exploration.

 g.
 Tables and Figures